5-string Varnish progress

 Early Varnish

-So here are the front and back after the early coats of varnish: pretty much all from the first day or two of varnishing:
+So, here are the front and back after the early coats of varnish.
+Pretty much all of this is from the first day or two of varnishing:

 Later Varnish

-After the early varnish is well-cured, I scrape or sand back any sags, drips, or brush-marks, remove any brush-hairs that might have been overlooked earlier, and then lightly sand over the entire instrument, to produce a smooth surface upon which to deposit subsequent coats of varnish (usually about eight overall, by the time I am done varnishing.)
+After the early varnish is well-cured, I scrape or sand away any sags, drips, or brush-marks.
+I also remove any brush-hairs that might have been overlooked earlier.
+Then, I lightly sand over the entire instrument.
+The aim is to produce a smooth surface upon which to deposit subsequent coats of varnish.
+(Usually, there will be about eight coats, overall, by the time I am done varnishing.)

 Future plans:

 I anticipate about two or three more coats of amber varnish to deepen the shine and improve the clarity.
-There will be some re-touching done as needed, of course, especially after I re-install the fingerboard and fit the pegs, to begin set-up.
-But this is looking pretty much the way it will when it is finished, in terms of overall color. the red will probably look a little less intense, but it will still be there.
+There will be some re-touching done as needed, of course.
+This will be especially true after I re-install the fingerboard and fit the pegs, to begin set-up.
+But, the varnish is looking pretty much the way it will when it is finished, in terms of overall color.
+The red will probably look a little less intense, but it will still be there.

 I hope to have it playing next week sometime.